Ryde, New South Wales: History

+The land that makes up Ryde was inhabited by the Gai-mariagal of the Eora people before European colonisation.
+The Gai-mariagal used rocky outcrops on the site that is today Top Ryde, for meetings of the "clever people" and as a training and spiritual area for the Kooradji.

 Ryde was named after the town of Ryde on the Isle of Wight, perhaps by G. M. Pope, who came from Ryde on the Isle of Wight, who settled in the area and opened the "Ryde Store".

 Originally known by its Aboriginal name Wallumatta, it was named Eastern Farms when the first 10 land grants were made in 1792.
 Within a few years this had changed to Kissing Point.
 The road from Ryde to Parramatta was called Kissing Point Road until changed to Victoria Road in 1887.
 The name Ryde was used from the 1840s and adopted as the name of the municipality in 1870.
 The suburb contains the oldest settler's cottage in Australia, Addington, on Victoria Road.
 Addington was built by the emancipist James Stewart, c.
 1800.
 James Shepherd bought the property in 1810 and added a six-room house to the original sandstone cottage.
 Addington House, also known as "New Farm", is included on the NSW Heritage Register and the National Trust of NSW.

 Other historic buildings in the area include the police station on Victoria Road and Willandra, Willandra Street.
 The police station, a simple sandstone structure, was designed by Colonial Architect Mortimer Lewis and built in 1837.
 Willandra is a two-storey Georgian home built by the Devlin family c.
 1845, and more recently used as an art gallery and headquarters for the Ryde and District Historical Society.
 Both Willandra and the police station are listed on the Register of the National Estate.

 In 1892, the public school at 2 Tucker Street was opened.
 The building, which still survives, is the Infants Department, a two-storey, sandstone building which is heritage-listed.

 The cottage Riversdale, in Wade Street, was the home of a well-known riverboat captain by the name of Robert Gascoigne, who lived in the area c.
 1900.
 In 1973 a Builders Labourers Federation organised a green ban to save Dunbar Park from becoming a rubbish tip.

 As Ryde was located at the top of the hill it also became known as 'Top Ryde'.
 Ryde Swimming Centre was demolished and rebuilt as Ryde Aquatic Leisure Centre, and hosted events of the 2000 Summer Olympics.